c4lliope/rfcs/000-webhooks/proposal.md

-prototypes should only specify some sort of hook identifier, and hook endpoints should be managed by users to prevent abuse of a public endpoint. this way they can compose together, rather than competing `git` prototypes both maintaining hook interpretation.
+prototypes should only specify some sort of hook identifier, and hook endpoints should be managed by users to prevent abuse of a public endpoint. this way they can compose together, rather than competing `git` prototypes both maintaining hook interpretation. (edit: though, let's be honest, that wouldn't be a huge deal. putting it in the same prototype would probably be a non-issue.)

-BBB: maybe hook identifier should specify event type? how much info should be parsed from webhook payload? could help to know what we can safely assume. let's survey various services. maybe `hook` is called with something like {"events":"push","source":{"url":"https://github.com/vito/booklit","branch":"master"}}
+BBB: maybe hook identifier should specify event type? how much info should be parsed from webhook payload? could help to know what we can safely assume. let's survey various services. maybe `hook` is called with something like {"event":"push","source":{"url":"https://github.com/vito/booklit","branch":"master"}}

+CCC: ...nah, i think handling specific events is a bit too complicated. better to think of it as 'hey, something happened with this thing, just re-check everything'.
+MUCH simpler. global resources should prevent this from leading to a storm of `check` calls anyway. it's premature optimization.

+DDD:

+* org-wide hooks would be dope.
+* don't handle specific event types; just let it be a general 'change' indicator and let Concourse figure out what to do
+* don't create them from resources; need it to be configurable project-wide (or team-wide)
+* they can be implemented in the same prototype, but don't have to be, since it's decoupled from resources
+* prototypes implement a `id` call that returns the hook source (identifier) corresponding to the source
+  * is this too ambiguous?
+  * what if someone does a `git` prototype that supports a repo construct but also supports just 'url: ...' with no branch as a resource?
+  * how would it know to include 'branch: master', since the hooks will always be for specifically 'branch: master'?
+  * oh. i guess it should just return both objects.
+  * or the resource should just make a distinction between them.
+  * id should be a canonical identifier, i.e. not just subset of source config
+* id is saved for each resource config
+  * can be shown in the UI
+* prototypes implement a `hook` call that parses a hook payload and returns hook sources
+* when hook id is received, each resource config

+EEE: ...should this be implemented by the same prototype that implements the resource/var source/whatever, and only check resources of the same prototype?
+  * would that be finnicky with types having versions and stuff?
+  * it might not be safe to assume JSON contents are enough to know the things to call, since we can't really know the type.
+  * this would resolve compatibility issues too. tbh, processing a hook payload is stupid easy.
+  * only downside: can't implement hooker externally. but... who cares? contribute to the main prototype.
+    * need to make sure one prototype can handle multiple hook types

-The process for this is as follows.
+TODO: one prototype needs to be able to handle multiple services The process for this is as follows.

 Webhooks are configured in a project: